 Soldiers themselves endorsed the work of the Chocolate Fund.
-Corporal R. Derby Holmes, an American fighting in the British Army and author of A Yankee in the Trenches (1918) endorsed from experience the Fund’s work.
+Corporal R. Derby Holmes, an American fighting in the British Army and author of A Yankee in the Trenches (1918), asserted:

 Next to smokes, there is nothing so important for the soldiers as chocolate.
 In the first place, it is sweet, and the soldier craves for something sweet after stew, corned beef and biscuits, day after day.
 Secondly, although sweet, it does not create thirst, as does candy and other like things.
 It is durable and keeps—that is, until the soldier gets it—then it doesn’t last long, for he goes for it like a drowning man in a life preserver.
 It is most sustaining, and I could tell of an experience of mine where I was in a shelter with three other men for hours without food, except that one man discovered a bar of chocolate in his haversack.
 Maybe your donation will help your own boy in just such circumstances, or maybe your neighbor’s boy—so give, people, give. (“Chocolate For Our Soldiers,” 143-144)

 Ida Tarbell served the American Chocolate Fund in an honorary capacity.
 The organization had been established in 1918 by Mrs. Forrest B. (Mary Vermilye) Royal, who served as president–and whose son was then serving in the U.S. Navy.
 By the end of the war, the Fund had shipped 36 tons of chocolate to soldiers and sailors through the American Red Cross, at a time when the government was restricting families’ care packages to loved ones overseas.
 Chocolate was also delivered to submarine chasers along the Atlantic and to army transport ships crossing that ocean.
 An aviation training camp on Long Island and the Navy Club in New York City received chocolate.
 Chocolate was provided to convalescents in many hospitals across the country.